 This conundrum is analogous to the fable of “belling the cat.”
-A group of mice are in a heated debate about plans to quash the troublesome cat.
-One mouse proposes the strategy of placing a bell around the cat’s neck, so that they are warned of its approach.
-The other mice applaud the plan, until one mouse asks who will place the bell on the cat.
+A group of mice is in a heated debate about plans to quash the troublesome cat.
+One mouse proposes the strategy of placing a bell around the cat’s neck so that they are warned of its approach.
+The other mice applaud the plan until one mouse asks who will place the bell on the cat.
 All of them make excuses.

 1. Active sponsorship

-Clear authority and credibility is needed for successful implementation of strategy.
+Clear authority and credibility are needed for the successful implementation of the strategy.
 Senior leaders must be present to demonstrate their own and the organization’s commitment to the strategy.